oldWhoop/TicTacToe/README.md

 fresh machine

 ### Source control client and access to source control
 The project uses version control system Git.
 It is hosted on github.
-Issue command `git clone https://github.com/oldWhoop/TicTacToe.git' to download the latest source.
+Issue command `git clone https://github.com/oldWhoop/TicTacToe.git` to download the latest source.

 You will need to request access to push to the project.

 ### Build environment
+Describe the build env.

 ### Other necessary dependencies
+List other dependencies.

 # Administration manual
 How to deploy, run and maintain oldWhoop TicTacToe